JDLT-Ltd/react-form-validator-component/README.md

 #### Required props

-`Validator` has one **required** props
+`Validator` has one **required** prop
   * `fields` - an object with one property per input field
 The key to each property must match the `name` attribute of the input field it refers to, and its value is an object with one property: a `rules` array of any combination of strings referring to our predefined validation rules and user-defined custom rules.
 You can optionally provide a `defaultValue` property for each field.
 This is only required if you want to validate your form on load but are using form field components which don't correlate one-to-one with actual DOM nodes.
-E.g. `semantic-ui-react`'s `DropDown` component.
-In that case, the Validator's default method of checking values on load will fail.
+E.g. `semantic-ui-react`'s `DropDown` component (i.e. the matching `name` attribute cannot be found on a DOM node containing the value to be validated).
+In those cases, the Validator's default method of checking values on load will fail.
+However, validation on *change* will be unaffected.

 #### Optional Props

 It also has three **optional** props

  * `parent` -  a reference to the component whose state `Validator` should add validated form data to.
-  By default a property will be added to `parent`'s state with a key equal to the `name` attribute of its `input` and a value equal to the valid input.
+  By default a property will be added to `parent`'s state with a key equal to the `name` attribute of its `input` and a value equal to the validated input.
  *  `onValidate` - A handler defining what to do with validated input.
  By default, `Validator` will set `parent.state[fieldName]` to be either  valid input or null if input is invalid.

  **You need to provide at least one of `parent` or `onValidate`**

   * `validateOnLoad` - a boolean
-  By defautl `Validator` will attempt to validate every field that is prepopulated on `componentDidMount`. (empty fields will not dsiplay errors - however they will prevent set isFormValid to false).
+  By defautl `Validator` will attempt to validate every field that is prepopulated on `componentDidMount`.
+(Empty required fields will not dsiplay errors - however they will set isFormValid to false).
   If you want to avoid validation running on load, simply set the value to false.

 ### Rules in RFVC

-RFVC let's you use a mixture of predefined rules and your personal custom rules, just as it let's you provide your own functionality for `onPassValidation`.
+You can use a mixture of predefined rules and your personal custom rules, just as it let's you provide your own functionality for `onPassValidation`.

 #### Default Rules